oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Cross-Device Flow Exploits
 Attackers exploit the absence of an authenticated channel between the two devices used in a cross-device flow by using social engineering techniques typicaly used in phishing attacks.

-In cross-device authorization flows the attacker uses these social engineering techniques by changing the context in which the authroization request is presented to convince the user to grant authorization when they shouldn't.
+In cross-device authorization flows the attacker uses these social engineering techniques by changing the context in which the authorization request is presented to convince the user to grant authorization when they shouldn't.
 These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.

 In cross-device session transfer flows the attacker uses these social engineering techniques to convince the user to initiate a session transfer and send them a session transfer code.
-Once the attacker is in posession of this session transfer code, they present it to the Authroization Server to transfer the session and access the users resources.
+Once the attacker is in posession of this session transfer code, they present it to the Authorization Server to transfer the session and access the users resources.
 These attacks are referred to as Cross-Device Session Phishing (CDSP) attacks.

 ## Cross-Device Authorization Flow Exploits
 Attackers exploit cross-device authorization flows by initiating an authorization flow on the Consumption Device and then use social engineering techniques to change the context in which the request is presented to the user in order to convince them to grant authorization on the Authorization Device.
 The attacker is able to change the context of the authorization request because the channel between the Consumption Device and the Authorization Device is unauthenticated.
 These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.